Open Democracy: Ending the Scourge of the Lobby Industry

 Elected officials should refer all major political issues, particular those pushed or promoted by the lobbyists, to the people through open democracy and defer making decisions until there is a clear majority one way or the other?
 (Agree/Disagree)

-Please log in to give feedback.
+Please log in or join, in order to view or give feedback.